bazelbuild/rules_python/docs/sphinx/pypi-dependencies.md

 `-- @pypi_sphinxcontrib_serializinghtml//:pkg (...)
 ```

-The `requirement_cycles` argument allows you to work around these issues by
+The `experimental_requirement_cycles` argument allows you to work around these
-specifying groups of packages which form cycles. `pip_parse` will transparently
+issues by specifying groups of packages which form cycles. `pip_parse` will
-fix the cycles for you and provide the cyclic dependencies simultaneously.
+transparently fix the cycles for you and provide the cyclic dependencies
+simultaneously.

 ```
 pip_parse(
   ...
-  requirement_cycles = {
+  experimental_requirement_cycles = {
     "sphinx": [
       "sphinx",
       "sphinxcontrib-serializinghtml",